dynamiclayer/dynamiclayer-compose/README.md

 ## Premium Version

-Get access to all premium features including the complete Figma design system and access to all 20+ Swift components:
+Get access to all premium features including the complete Figma design system and access to all 20+ Compose components:

 💎 [Check out Dynamic Layer Premium](https://dynamiclayers.de)